What are PHP Directives and how can I use them?

 ?>

-Once the file is in place on your Environment, you can access it using your browser.
-It will display all values set for your environment.
+Once the file is in place on your site, you can access it using your browser.
+It will display all values set for your site.
 Keep in mind that this file might be cached.
 So if values seem to be wrong or outdated, flush the cache first!